Aantrreksh/sql-query/authentication.md

 # Authentication
 {: #authentication}

+{{site.data.keyword.sqlquery_full}} is deprecated.
+As of 18 February 2024 you can't create new instances, and access to free instances will be removed.
+Existing Standard plan instances are supported until 18 January 2025.
+Any instances that still exist on that date will be deleted.
+{: deprecated}

-The {{site.data.keyword.sqlquery_full}} service is tightly integrated with {{site.data.keyword.iamlong}} (IAM).
+The {{site.data.keyword.sqlquery}} service is tightly integrated with {{site.data.keyword.iamlong}} (IAM).
 In order to perform an action by using the {{site.data.keyword.sqlquery_short}} user interface or API, you require an IAM user ID, which is an IBMid with an IBM Cloud account. {{site.data.keyword.sqlquery_short}} then verifies whether you are authorized to work with the service instance.

 ## {{site.data.keyword.iamshort}} (IAM) session support
 {: #iam}